tektoncd/community/teps/0002-custom-tasks.md

     status: Unknown
 ```

-When the operation completes, if it was successful, the condition should report `status: True`, and optionally a brief `reason` and human-readable `message`:
+When the operation completes, if it was successful, the condition must report `status: True`, and optionally a brief `reason` and human-readable `message`:

 ```
 status